4321ba/Wynncraft_Noteblock_OST/README.md

 You can also try to generate the midi files and the nbs files from the csv files, using `convert.sh`.

+There are alternative midi files in `Wynncraft_Noteblock_OST_layered_volumed_midis.zip`, there, the notes are on separate channels based on the volume.
+Though not all volumes are on different channels, because there are not enough channels (max 16).
+The midis in `Wynncraft_Noteblock_OST_separated_instruments_midis.zip` are for every instrument in a completely separate file, and in every file every volume level (max 10) is on separate channel too. (iirc)

 If something feels wrong, be sure to open an issue!